 - Disseminate the Center results of this project through the TRB annual meetings (sessions and committee meetings), as well as other related national and international conferences;

-- Work with AASHTO to implement project findings in current specifications;
+- Work with AASHTO to implement project findings in current specifications; and

 - Encourage initiation of future projects to evaluate and build on the findings of research projects funded through the Center.